stanhelsloot/project/PROCESS.md

 - Added all elements (circles, bars etc. to groups)
 # Tuesday week 4
 - Cleaned up code of everything except linegraph.js
+- Added the checkboxes to the linegraph using foreignobject

 # TD